Marcanta7/Marcanta7/README.md

 [![Gmail Badge](https://img.shields.io/badge/-marcanta7@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:marcanta7@gmail.com)](mailto:marcanta7@gmail.com)
 ## About me <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h2>

 My name is Marc Cantero and currently I am living in 📍 Valencia, Spain.
-I am an **Industrial Engineer** specialiced in **Information Systems** and have half a decade of experience in Sales.
+I am an **Industrial Engineer** specialiced in **Information Systems** and have half a decade of experience in Purchasing/Sales.
 I also have passion for the digital work since I am a kid 💻.
 Ccurrently studying a Masters Degree in Big Data & Cloud in EDEM Business School 🏫.
 I love to explore and learn about new things.
 But it’s not all about work… I'm a musician, playing piano and singing in choirs! 🎹

 ## 🛠️ Tools of the Trade